ybuch/corry_config_desytb_2024/docker/README.md

 If you need the passwd_file, write me at yannik.buch@stud.uni-goettingen.de

+Copy both password files in your home folder and remove any characters before the dot, so that they are hidden files

 Change permissions of key files with

 `$ sudo chmod 600 .passwd-s3fs`